 The area of the property is also measured in three different ways: the carpet area, the built-up area, and the super built-up area.
 So when it comes to purchasing a house, this can lead to a lot of disconnect between what the home buyer pays and what he actually gets.

-However, it is now mandatory for developers to reveal the size of their apartments on the basis of the carpet space ( i.e. the area inside four walls).
+However, it is now mandatory for developers to reveal the size of their apartments based on the carpet space ( i.e. the area inside four walls).
 This involves available rooms, such as kitchens and toilets.

 Representation of the Title: